 Why is April 1, 2014 Important?

-April 1, 2015 is the first day on which U.S. Citizenship and Immigration Services ("USCIS") may receive H-1B specialty worker petitions for the next fiscal year that begins on October 1, 2015.
-To qualify for the H-1B category, the position offered must be a specialty in which a bachelor's degree (or its equivalent) is normally the minimum requirement and the foreign national must hold a bachelor's level degree (or its equivalent) in the specialty defined by the position.
-In some case this threshold may be met though a combination of education and work experience.
+April 1, 2014 is the first day on which U.S. Citizenship and Immigration Services ("USCIS") may receive H-1B specialty worker petitions for the next fiscal year that begins on October 1, 2014.
+To qualify for the H-1B category, the position offered must be a specialty in which a bachelor's degree or its equivalent is normally the minimum requirement and the foreign national must hold a bachelor's level degree or its equivalent in the specialty defined by the position (this threshold can be met in some cases through a combination of education and work experience).

-Due to the overwhelming demand for the annual allotment of 85,000 H-1B visa slots, employers who wish to file new H-1B petitions for current or future employees should plan to do so on April 1st.
+Due to the overwhelming demand for the annual allotment of 85,000 visa slots, employers who wish to file new H-1B petitions for current or future employees should plan to do so on April 1st.
 The number of H-1B approvals requested by employers has reached the annual H-1B “cap” every year for over 10 years.
-Last year, USCIS received 172,500 petitions within the first week and then conducted a random lottery to determine which petitions would garner a spot.
-The importance of filing an H-1B petition for USCIS receipt on April 1 is evident.
+In fact, for Fiscal Year 2014 USCIS received 124,000 petitions within the first week of filing.
+USCIS was required to conduct a lottery to randomly select which petitions would be reviewed and considered for H-1B status.
+Those petitions not selected for processing were rejected and some foreign nationals were required to leave the United States while others were forced to make alternative plans on an emergency basis.

-- Certain L-1 Intracompany Transferees who work for your organization;
+- Some L-1 Intracompany Transferees who work for your organization

-- Candidates who are not yet working for your organization but whom you have an interest in employing in the near future.
+- Candidates who are not yet working for your organization but whom you have an interest in employing in the future (starting between October 2014 and October 2015)

 F-1 Students and L-1 Transferees have limited-duration work permission.
 If you wish to continue employing these individuals beyond their current authorization, the H-1B category may be an option.